You’re engaged? Congratulations!

 The Church of England has a Wedding Website with lots of useful information about church weddings including planning the ceremony, the legal aspects, cost saving tips, a countdown check list and much more.

-If you would like to contact All Saints’ about your forthcoming wedding, please e-mail the office.
+If you would like to contact All Saints’ about your forthcoming wedding, please click here to email us.